kartavya1710/example-tauri-v2-python-server-sidecar/README.md

 # Example Tauri v2 app using Python sidecar

-A native app built with Tauri version 2 that spawns a Python sub-process (sidecar) which is a FastAPI server.
+A native app built with Tauri version 2 that spawns a Python sub-process (sidecar) which starts a FastAPI server.

 ![logo](extras/sidecar-logo.png "python sidecar logo")